 - 1. Are unsustainable with planned and actual infrastructure - 2.
 Require investments to be brought forward in the investment plan - 3.
 Increase operational costs (particularly compression costs) - 4.
-Increase volumes of Constrained LNG required to support high load conditions - 5.
-Reduce capability at NTS Entry Points - 6.
-Reduce available system flexibility capacity - 7.
+Reduce capability at NTS Entry Points - 5.
+Reduce available system flexibility capacity - 6.
 Impact on other offtake points in the areas